bbchung/clighter/README.md

 ## Customize Colors

-Clighter defines the following syntax group corresponding to CursorKind of libclang.
+Clighter defines these syntax groups corresponding to CursorKind of libclang.

 * clighterMacroInstantiation
 	```vim